themyprintspeople/infcredit/README.md

 <br><br>
 -and more.
 <br><br>
-You can either download it or host to a (static) webpage.
+You cant play it if you download it so host to a (static) webpage.
 Have fun
 <br>
 I DID NOT MAKE THIS GAME